PEPPERELL — Wondering who you’re gonna call if you fear that pests are in your bedding?

 Not just any bedbug will do.
 “She’s trained not to indicate on dead bedbugs,” McDonald said.

 Spice is just one of the team.
+Two search and rescue dogs and a retired dog athlete make up the pack.

 Rio, a 7-year-old border collie, finds missing people.
 He recently passed an advanced 160-acre certification test, finding the hidden person in just three hours.